Topological generation of special linear groups: Applications to generic stabilizers

-We now turn our attention to applications of topological generation, the first of which concerns linear representations of algebraic groups.
-In this section, let $G$ be a simple algebraic group defined over an algebraically closed field $k$, and let $V$ be a linear $G$-variety.
-For any $x\in G$, let $V^x=\{ v\in V \mid xv=v\}$ be the vectors in $V$ fixed by $x$, and $V(C)=\{ v\in V\mid xv =v \text{ for some } x\in C\}$ be the vectors fixed by some element in the conjugacy class $C$.
-Recall a generic stabilizer is trivial if there exists a non-empty open subvariety $V_0\subset V$ such that $G_x:=\{g\in G| \ gx=x\}$ is trivial for each $x\in V_0$.
-Letting $G=SL_n(k)$, we use Theorem 1.1 to prove a generic stabilizer is trivial when dim $V$ is large enough.
-To begin, pick some conjugacy class $C$ of $G$, and assume $d$ elements of $C$ generate $G$ topologically.
-The first lemma yields a bound on the dimension of $V(C)$.
+We now turn our attention to applications of Theorem 1.1, the first of which concerns linear representations of algebraic groups.
+In this section, let $G$ be a simple algebraic group defined over an algebraically closed field $k$, and let $V$ be a finite dimensional rational $kG$-module.
+For any $x\in G$, let be the vectors in $V$ fixed by $x$, and be the vectors fixed by some element in the conjugacy class $C$.
+Finally let